 ChiDEC promotes and facilitates Chicagoland activity related to Doughnut Economics.
-This includes facilitating synergy between various existing Chicago area organizations, and promoting a regenerative/circular and redistributive/wellbeing/social equity economy.
+This includes facilitating synergy between various existing Chicago area organizations, and promoting a regenerative/circular and distributive/wellbeing/social equity economy.
 We are currently organized into four areas of support/action, using tools provided by the Doughnut Economics Action Lab (DEAL):

 - Data Portrait of Place (any level)